AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/configuring-email-endpoints.md

 **Output Parameter Mappings:** Used to configure the output of the service and operation.
 The following characters in the output parameter mapping values are expanded in the attachment filename:

-**`%F`** Represents the source file’s filename (not including an extension).
+**%F** Represents the source file’s filename (not including an extension).

-**`%E`** Represents the source file’s extension.
+**%E** Represents the source file’s extension.

-Any occurrence of the backslash (\) is replaced with `%%`.
+**** Any occurrence of the backslash (\) is replaced with %%.

-**note**: If the service request message includes multiple file attachments, you cannot use the `%F` and `%E` parameters for the Output Parameter Mappints property of the endpoint.
+***note**: If the service request message includes multiple file attachments, you cannot use the %F and %E parameters for the Output Parameter Mappints property of the endpoint.
 If the services response returns multiple file attachments, you cannot specify the same file name for more than one attachment.
 If you do not follow these recommendations, the invoked service create the names for the returned files, and the names are not predictable.*

 The following values are available:

 **Single Object:** The email provider does not have the source folder destination; results are returned as attachments.
-The pattern is `Result/%F.ps` and returns `Result%%sourcefilename.ps` as the filename attachment.
+The pattern is Result/%F.ps and returns Result%%sourcefilename.ps as the filename attachment.

-**List:** The pattern is `Result/%F/` and returns `Result%%sourcefilename%%file1` as the filename attachment.
+**List:** The pattern is Result/%F/ and returns Result%%sourcefilename%%file1 as the filename attachment.

-**Map:** The pattern is `Result/%F/` and the source destination is `Result%%sourcefilename%%file1` and `Result%%sourcefilename%%file2`.
-If the map contains more than one object and the pattern is `Result/%F.ps`, the response file attachments are `Result%%sourcefilename1.ps` (output 1) and `Result%%sourcefilename2.ps` (output 2).
+**Map:** The pattern is Result/%F/ and the source destination is Result%%sourcefilename%%file1 and Result%%sourcefilename%%file2.
+If the map contains more than one object and the pattern is Result/%F.ps, the response file attachments are Result%%sourcefilename1.ps (output 1) and Result%%sourcefilename2.ps (output 2).

 ## Create an Email endpoint for the Complete Task service {#create-an-email-endpoint-for-the-complete-task-service}